-Dr. Dawn Alexandra Murray is a Core Faculty in the B.A.
+Dr. Dawn Alexandra Murray is Faculty and Chair of the B.A.
 Program at Antioch University Santa Barbara.
-After graduating with her B.A. in Biology in 1994 from the University of California Santa Cruz, Dawn taught marine science at the Monterey Bay Aquarium for five years.
+After earning her Bachelors in Biology from the University of California Santa Cruz, Dawn taught marine science at the Monterey Bay Aquarium for five years.
 She examined deep-sea habitats of zooplankton (jellies) using remotely operated submersibles for her Masters degree and received her Ph.D. studying the effects of climate change on intertidal plant and animal communities.
 She created a citizen science program, the Long-term Monitoring Program and Experiential Training for Students (LiMPETS) for the National Marine Sanctuaries Program.
-She has numerous publications and international conference presentations on these topics and has been invited to consult as an intertidal ecologist, educator, and reviewer for many panels.
+She has numerous publications and international conference presentations and has consulted as an ecologist, educator, and reviewer for many panels.
 Dawn created the Environmental Studies Program at Antioch University Santa Barbara and teaches ecology, justice, and advocacy courses.
 Her goal is to spread indigenous respect for the Earth.

 The Chumash People are the original native peoples of the central California Coast.
 Art holds the sacred space for their annual Tomol crossing to Limu on the Channel Islands.
 His spiritual name means “Earth Man with a Good Heart” and he truly embodies these virtues.
 Art also speaks throughout the US for the indigenous voice and for those who have no voice.
 He offers fire ceremonies at his home for the Santa Barbara community and also offers healing and cleansing ceremonies.
 LISTEN to Art speak on the importance of sacred places, or read about Art in the Santa Barbara Independent.

 Bob Ornstein has many years of involvement with charitable foundations and nonprofit organizations as a philanthropic/financial consultant in New York, Los Angeles, and Santa Barbara.
 He has served or currently serves, as an active Board member of a large number of 501c(3) organizations including public interest law firms and has served as Counsel to, and as a member of the Executive/Management Committee of a large Southern California Foundation.